-Brazil abortion stirs controversySeptember 3rd, 2012 in Obstetrics & gynaecology /
+Brazil abortion stirs controversySeptember 3, 2012 in Medicine & Health / Obstetrics & gynaecology

 A Sao Paulo court allowed a woman to abort a four-month-old malformed fetus despite Brazil law only granting abortions in cases of rape or when the mother's life is in danger, local media said Sunday.